Providence Snowfall Totals & Accumulation Averages

 There are data and descriptions here of how many days it snows and the total amount of snowfall that the Providence – Warwick metropolitan area usually gets.
 There are also monthly and yearly counts of the days that the cities normally have heavy snowstorms and deep snow accumulated on the ground.
 Plus there's information on when the region can expect the first and last snowfalls of the season.

-All the numbers are long-term historical averages based on weather data gathered from 1981 to 2010 at the Theodore Francis Green Memorial State Airport International Airport in Warwick.
+The first set of monthly snow totals are averages for 2010 to 2019.
+All the other numbers are long-term historical averages based on weather data gathered from 1991 to 2020 at the Theodore Francis Green Memorial State Airport International Airport in Warwick.

 How Often it Snows in Providence